elzetia/Documentation/docs/DeveloperResources/actions.md

 An action with a priority of 11 will run after an action with a priority of 10; and an action with a priority of 9 will run before an action with a priority of 10.

-You will use the RegisterAction() function, passing at least two parameters:
+You will use the registerAction() function, passing at least two parameters:

 1. `string $hook_name` which is the name of the action you’re hooking to, and
 2. `callable $callback` the name of your callback function.